 Learn about teaching with the ICCS

 You can use the ICCS in graduate student orientation workshops, in specialized career development classes, or as an experiential component of courses in leadership, organizational behavior, or human resource management.
+In all of these, you can promote additional learning through our peer-coaching capability.
+Our focus group option provides a creative way to bring together students or alums with shared interests or circumstances.
 You can also use it to provide additional services for alums, either individually or in workshop groups.
 Our online platform supports you through the complete process from uploading a class list to helping participants determine and follow up on their individual action steps.

 What our educators say...